 The monitor also tracks time, pulse, speed, and calories.

-Another cool feature of this treadmill is being able to control the speed from the button on the handrail I know a lot of users like this option as it saves having to reach out in the middle of a cardio session to increase the speed via the monitor.
+Another cool feature of this treadmill is controlling the speed from the button on the handrail.
+I know many users like this option as it saves having to reach out in the middle of a cardio session to increase the speed via the monitor.

 Folds For Storage